-It is very important that we plan thoroughly for the procedure as there are risks involved with the surgery.
+It is very important that we plan thoroughly for the procedure, as there are risks involved with the surgery.
 In the lower jaw we are more interested in the impacted position relative to the underlying inferior alveolar nerve and blood vessels.
-These vessels control the sensation to lower lip, teeth and part of the tongue.
+These vessels control the sensation to the lower lip, teeth and part of the tongue.
 As a result it is important to have the treatment by someone who is experienced in these procedures.

-Treatment is usually carried out under local anaesthetic.
+Treatment is usually carried out under the local anaesthetic.
 Nevertheless we understand that some of our clients may be anxious to undergo this procedure.
 As a result we are able to provide sedation for this procedure.

 Once the treatment has been completed we place dissolving stitches for your convenience.
 Low level laser therapy is used to encourage faster healing and diminished after pain.

 To give our clients peace of mind during the healing phase they are able to contact us after hours, if they require advice.

 It is usually estimated to take around 7-10 days for the recovery period to end, but it can’t be longer or shorter.
 It depends entirely on the patient and how they look after themselves after the treatment.